MohamedBedier/Alarm_System/2-HAL/LED_F103/README.md

 ## **********  Function Descriptions  **********

-1- **LED_u8LedTurnON:**
+1- **LED_u8PinInit:**
-This function configures the LED to turn ON based on the provided LED configuration.
+This function configures the LED to Initialization Led based on the provided LED configuration struct.
 	## parameter:
-	- 'puFrom_LED_Config' : this is a pointer of struct which carrying LED configuration.
+	- 'PinConfig' : this is a pointer of struct which carrying LED configuration.
 	- **Returns:**  'Local_u8ErrorState'  indicating any errors during execution.

-2- **LED_u8LedTurnOff:**
+2- **LED_u8LedTurnON:**
-This function configures the LED to turn OFF based on the provided LED configuration.
+This function configures the LED to turn ON.
 	## parameter:
+	- 'Copy_EnumLedPort' : This is an enum which carrying Led Port.
-	- 'puFrom_LED_Config' : this is a pointer of struct which carrying LED configuration.
+	- 'Copy_EnumLedPin'  : This is an enum which carrying Led Pin.
+	- 'Copy_EnumLED_u8ConnectionType' : THIS enum which carrying connection type of the led.
 	- **Returns:**  'Local_u8ErrorState'  indicating any errors during execution.

-3- **LED_u8LEDToggle:**
+3- **LED_u8LedTurnOff:**
-This function toggles the state of the LED based on the provided LED configuration.
+This function configures the LED to turn OFF.
 	## parameter:
+	- 'Copy_EnumLedPort' : This is an enum which carrying Led Port.
+	- 'Copy_EnumLedPin'  : This is an enum which carrying Led Pin.
+	- 'Copy_EnumLED_u8ConnectionType' : THIS enum which carrying connection type of the led.
+	- **Returns:**  'Local_u8ErrorState'  indicating any errors during execution.

+4- **LED_u8LEDToggle:**
+This function toggles the state of the LED.
+	## parameter:
+	- 'Copy_EnumLedPort' : This is an enum which carrying Led Port.
-	- 'puFrom_LED_Config' : this is a pointer of struct which carrying LED configuration.
+	- 'Copy_EnumLedPin'  : This is an enum which carrying Led Pin.
 	- **Returns:**  'Local_u8ErrorState'  indicating any errors during execution.

 ## **********  Usage **********